BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 > This work makes use of the Black Hole Perturbation Toolkit.

+To cite the Toolkit please use this [BibTeX entry](BHPToolkit.bib) (or similar).
 Some modules also request additional citations.
 Please check the documentation for individual modules.

 ### Why Cite?